Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Energy Spectrum of a TI-Bipolaron

 if the magnetic field is directed along the axis $z$ and:

 if the magnetic field is directed along the axis $x$.

 Below we will consider the case of low concentration of TI-bipolarons in a crystal.
-Then they can adequately be considered as an ideal Bose gas, whose properties are determined by Hamiltonian \eqref{20}.
+Then they can adequately be considered to be an ideal Bose gas, whose properties are determined by Hamiltonian~\eqref{20}.

-\section{Statistical thermodynamics of low-density TI bipolarons without magnetic field.}
+\section{Statistical Thermodynamics of Low-Density TI Bipolarons without Magnetic Field}

 Let us consider an ideal Bose-gas of TI-bipolarons which represents a system of $N$ particles occurring in some volume $V$.
 Let us write $N_0$ for the number of particles in the lower one-particle state and $N'$ for the number of particles in higher states.
 Then: